Moving to Mexico

 Driving Directions from Ajijic, Chapala, Mexico to the U.S.

 It is impossible for us to keep these directions 100% up to date.
-We have found a government website where you can get up to date directions.
+You may also consult Google Maps to back up directions you read here.

 MAKE SURE YOU HAVE SUFFICIENT PESOS WITH YOU!!!

 This trip takes approximately 12 hrs.
 Whenever possible, you will be instructed to take the toll roads because they are better managed, well maintained, there is less traffic, and in some segments the toll provides for some insurance against damages (keep your receipts).
 You WILL NOT need exact pesos, all toll booths provide change (and a receipt).
-For our last trip North (AUG09), the Total Toll Cost was $828 pesos.
+For our last trip North as of June 2019, the Total Toll Cost is roughly $1,000 – $1,300 pesos.

 If you have vehicle trouble, there are free telephones available along the toll roads to call the “Green Angels” who assist motorists in need.
 We usually pack a lunch and get something to drink while we refuel at a gas station.
 As you might know already, there are only PEMEX gas stations in Mexico but there are many of them on the way so refueling should not be a problem.
 Credit cards and foreign currencies are not always accepted so it is prudent to have sufficient cash on hand.